parallaxtv/ParallaxTV/README.md

 ParallaxTV is actively developed and already provides a functional media experience.

-The project is considered Alpha software and may contain bugs or unfinished features.
+The project is currently Alpha software and may contain bugs or unfinished features.

 Expect: